This course is delivered full-time and part-time.

 Whilst every effort is made to ensure the accuracy of the programme specification, the information is liable to change to take advantage of exciting new approaches to teaching and learning as well as developments in industry.
 If you have been unable to locate the programme specification for the course you are interested in, it will be available as soon as the latest version is ready.
 Alternatively please contact us for assistance.

-Designed to be flexible to the needs of working professionals, this part-time course minimises your time away from the workplace.
+The part-time course is designed to be flexible to the needs of working professionals and so minimises your time away from the workplace.

 Each unit is intensively delivered over 3 or 4 days on campus to kick start your learning and give you a chance to meet your fellow students and engage with the academic team.
 It will be an intensive but valuable learning experience, giving you the opportunity to share ideas with like-minded professionals.
 The intensive nature of the teaching days provides a firm foundation for you to further develop your knowledge and explore the concepts in more detail.